A cheap '70s-style receiver for your highly expensive modern smartphone.

 - Spoofed with the Robin Sparkles videos in How I Met Your Mother, which were supposedly from the mid-1990s but look as if they were made in 1986.
 Robin explains that "The Eighties didn't come to Canada until 1993."

 - Shawn and Gus do this very self-consciously on Psych, where it's obviously supposed to be an In-Universe character quirk (other characters often call them out on it), but in the High School Reunion episode, their reunion seemed to be playing an awful lot of 80s music, given that they graduated in 1995.
+Even worse, Shawn and Gus are Californians, and the Golden State made the transition from the '80s to the '90s pretty darn quickly.

 - The first season of Friends, despite being made in 1994/1995, seems stuck in a bizarre 80's/90's hybrid universe.
 The general looks and mannerisms of the six main characters are a little (though not entirely) on the 80's side.
 While some of the haircuts, particularly Matt LeBlanc's feathered/over-gelled style (which he uses throughout the entire season, despite modifying it slightly around the seventh or eighth episode), are VERY 80's.
 Fortunately, by the second season, the show had the 90's zeitgeist down pat and looked/felt completely appropriate for the period.